This post may contain affiliate links.

-Male cats that are un-neutered, when the time of sexual maturity they behaviour will change significantly.
-The Cat will become more aggressive, territorial which will result in spraying.
+Male cats that are un-neutered, when the time of sexual maturity their behavior will change significantly.
+The Cat will become more aggressive, and territorial which will result in spraying.
 The cat will also try to run away from home to find a female mate to satisfy its sexual desire.
-To control un-neutered cats behaviour you can use products like the PetSafe Spray Deterrent that you can get conveniently from Amazon which works really well.
+To control un-neutered cats’ behavior you can use products like the PetSafe Spray Deterrent that you can get conveniently from Amazon which works really well.

-For this reason, it’s required that domestic cats be neutered or Spayed while they are still kittens to prevent these unpleasant behaviours while also preventing unwanted litters.
+For this reason, it’s required that domestic cats be neutered or Spayed while they are still kittens to prevent these unpleasant behaviors while also preventing unwanted litters.

 How does Spaying or Neutering Affect a Siamese Cats Behaviour?

 Siamese male cats become friendlier and more social after being neutered.
 This is due to the decrease of testosterone in their bodies.
-Once this hormone decreases you will see significant changes in the cat’s behaviour and appearance.
+Once this hormone decreases you will see significant changes in the cat’s behavior and appearance.
 Such as:

 - Decreased levels of aggression.